slotThe/slotThe.github.io/posts/weighted-colimits.md

 \mathcal{A}$ extends uniquely (up to unique isomorphism) to a cocontinuous functor $[\mathcal{J}^{\mathrm{op}}, \mathcal{V}]$ to
 $\mathcal{A}$ by the assignment $W \mapsto W \otimes_{\mathcal{J}} G$;
-note the tensor product of functors!.
+note the tensor product of functors!

 # (Re)sources